snowch/vastdata_siem_demo/README.md

-# SIEM Data Simulator Service Documentation
+# SIEM Demo

-This document provides detailed documentation for the simplified Docker-based SIEM Data Simulator.

 ## Overview

 This application provides a streamlined environment for generating SIEM events and network traffic using Zeek and Fluentd, open-source network tools.
 It leverages Docker and standard bridge networking to simplify deployment and management.
-The system includes a Zeek monitoring container and a SIEM simulation container to generate test traffic that get sent to Vast Kafka.

-Apache Spark and Jupyter has been included and two spark streaming applications provided that perform live consumption of Kafka events that get saved to Vast Database.

-Trino SQL query engine and Superset visualisation and exploration applications have also been included, along with an example Superset dashboard.
+This application is usually deployed alongside traditional SIEM solutions like Splunk.

 ## Architecture

-The application consists of two main Docker services connected via a standard Docker bridge network (`zeek-network`).
-Zeek monitors the traffic flowing between containers on this network and outputs logs to a Kafka broker.
+The application consists of Docker Compose services.

 ```mermaid
 graph LR